 - A patent directed to highly complex encryption methods using elliptical curve cryptography.
 Case was dismissed without any payment to plaintiffs.

 - Four patents directed to the manufacture, structure and operation of the blu-ray laser diodes used in the PlayStation line of products.
-In this ultra-high stakes litigation directed at core product lines, Mr. Popovski was able to get three of the patents dismissed for zero compensation and obtained a rare summary judgement of invalidity of the fourth patent on the eve of the trial.
+In this ultra-high stakes litigation directed at core product lines, Mr. Popovski was able to get three of the patents dismissed for zero compensation and obtained a rare summary judgment of invalidity of the fourth patent on the eve of the trial.

 - Several patents directed to computer generated spherical panning features associated with computer and console games.
 Case settled on favorable terms for client.

 - Lead trial counsel for a fortune 500 company defending two lawsuits asserting three patents directed to enterprise simulation software and enterprise monitoring software.
 The first lawsuit was dismissed without any payment.
-The second lawsuit was on summary judgement where the court held that the asserted claims were directed to subject matter that is ineligible for patent protection and thus invalid.
+The second lawsuit was on summary judgment where the court held that the asserted claims were directed to subject matter that is ineligible for patent protection and thus invalid.

 - Lead trial counsel for an individual inventor that asserted a patent directed to DOCSIS compliant cable communication systems having load balancing capabilities on behalf of a technology company.
 Obtained favorable settlement on eve of trial after prevailing on all claim construction issues and key pre-trial motions.